Sign up for Earth Day News, Parade Workshop sign-ups, & Film Fest code

 Parade assembles at the library at 11am on the 26th.
 Parade route goes down North Beach Rd to Emmanuel Episcopal Labyrinth and the Eco Fair.

-Enjoy the lively Earth Day Fair Celebration!
-Something for all ages.
-Following the parade, the Eco Arts Fair is 12-3 at Emmanuel Episcopal and along the waterfront.
-Nature walks, art happenings, music, kids projects, and environmetal education tables surround the labyrinth and its Earthball, and spread along the shore.
+12-3 at Emmanuel Episcopal and along the waterfront.
+Nature walks, art happenings, music, kids storytelling and projects, with environmetal education tables surrounding the labyrinth and its Earthball.

 01/12